openstack/training-guides/doc/upstream-training/source/slides/howitsmade-official-projects.rst

 ==========

 - Tags can be associated with projects.
-Find out what tags are used for and find the current list of available tags.
+Find out what tags are used for and find the current list of available tags